Dr Skalicky is a highly experienced glaucoma surgeon

 Post Trabeculectomy Surgery

-You will be unable to drive immediately after your surgery, so you should arrange your own transport on the day of the surgery and the clinic appointment one day afterwards.
+You will be unable to drive immediately after your glaucoma surgery, so you should arrange your own transport on the day of the surgery and the clinic appointment one day afterwards.
 You will be seen regularly over the next few weeks by Dr Skalicky.
 You may receive further anti-scarring injections around the eye and/or adjustment of the sutures.
 This is important to give the surgery the best chance of success.